 All were orphans when they met in their teens in the late seventies, and they vowed to be a family.
 As they reunite at a film party in London, it is Rosalind Madigan, the angel of the title, who holds them together.
 An Academy Award-winning designer blessed with innate goodness, Rosie is troubled by commitments that leave her feeling estranged from herself and her friends: Gavin Ambrose, a Hollywood megastar, a brilliant actor/producer whose personal life is not as successful as it appears (Nell Jeffrey, head of an international public relations firm and Rosie’s best friend, a glamorous woman having a secret love affair (and Kevin Madigan, Rosie’s brother, an undercover cop in the NYPD Crime Intelligence Division who specializes in fighting organized crime, an assignment that threatens his life.
 Into their midst come a dashing French aristocrat and the world’s most successful popular singer, two men who disrupt–and irrevocably transform–"the family."… ANGEL Told with the power that only Barbara Taylor Bradford can bring to the page, this stunning novel is about a group of friends–and also about individuals who, facing their own mortality, must reevaluate their lives and strengthen their commitments.
 Exciting and moving, it will fascinate you from beginning to end.

-Barbara Taylor Bradford was born in Leeds, Yorkshire, and was a reporter for the Yorkshire Evening Post at sixteen.
+Barbara Taylor Bradford was born in Leeds, Yorkshire, and was a reporter for the Yorkshire Evening Post at age sixteen.
 By the age of twenty, she had become both an editor and a columnist on London’s Fleet Street.
-In 1979 she… More about Barbara Taylor Bradford
+In 1979 she wrote her… More about Barbara Taylor Bradford

 Published by Ballantine Books Mar 01, 1995| 480 Pages| 4-3/16 x 6-7/8| ISBN 9780345388599